 Marinara Sauce is a tomato-based sauce made with San Marzano tomatoes and fresh herbs that is a versatile sauce for pasta dishes and dipping.
+It’s perfect with my focaccia breadsticks!
 If you prefer meat in your sauce, check out my Spaghetti with Meat Sauce.

 Marinara Sauce is a sauce that you can easily make at home with just a few ingredients.
-And, with so many ways to use the marinara sauce in recipes, from lasagna to toasted ravioli, it’s nice to have on hand.
+And, with so many ways to use the marinara sauce in recipes, from lasagna to toasted ravioli to Parmesan Chicken Pasta, it’s nice to have on hand.
 And, this recipe can be made in about half an hour, which is quicker than running to the store for a jar.

 Sauce Ingredients & Substitutions